bherdm/Godot-Top-Down-Example/README.md

 ## Known Issues

-- Only the last proximity interaction area is recognized.
-Should be nearest.
 - Player movement should be refactored into a specific node
 - Player item area 2d logic should be refactored to be on player